elaxys/android-websocket-client/README.md

 When a message is inserted in the transmission queue, the transmission thread will remove it and try to send it through the connected socket.
-After the message is sent (inserted into the operation system network buffer) it generates an event for the listener, identifying the message which was sent
+After the message is sent (inserted into the operating system network buffer) it generates an event for the listener, identifying the message which was sent.

 Web Socket Client usage